yohanswanepoel/django_skaffold/README.md

 Essentially this allows me to run up the application pattern and have skaffold rebuild/redploy containers as I make code changes allowing high fidelity testing.

+## Good bits
+- Multi stage python build - saves a small amount of storage.
+This will safe heaps if you have to build packages from source
+- Non-root container++

 ## Setup steps
 - Minikube (addons registry-creds, ingress, storage-provisioner, default-storageclass)
 - Skaffold setup (https://skaffold.dev)